michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 `repeat` repeats a given value infinitely.
 Again, you can control the threading behavior with a `SchedulerType`.

 As you probably noticed, these are not very exciting, but it's good to know that there are other operators.
-One more important thing to notice is that it's start of the *functional* part of RxSwift.
+One more important thing to notice is that it's a start of the *functional* part of RxSwift.

 ### Real life example